RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-02-06-Cross-Platform-PowerShell-Remoting.md

 # Rambling

 Wow!
 Four months since my last post.
-New home, new job, and new tiny human in less than a month.
+New city, new home, new job, new tiny human in less than a month, and thankfully, same Wegmans.

 I lucked out on the job front.
 Found a fun team full of talented folks using modern tools, with a role focusing on Microsoft and related tech, in a predominantly *nix / OSS oriented environment.
 Plenty of room to learn and explore!